isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2170.md

 ---
-title: EndPoint Standard - 100 EndPoints
+title: RealtyPromote Version 3.2 - RealtyPromote Package 2 up to 10
 permalink: /productivity-solutions-grant/solutionrepo/solution2170
 ---

 ### Description

-Relying on signatures alone to detect today's threats is insufficient; Zero-day protection can defeat unknown malware that easily evade traditional security measures like firewalls.
-LGA's EndPoint Detection and Response (EDR) solution powered by Carbon Black gives you complete visibility to evasive malware and responds swiftly before data breaches occur.
-LGA's provides 24x7 security monitoring, alerting and response, and timely incident reports to provide greater insights and attack mitigation.
+CommercePromote is a provider of enterprise cloud base PropTech platform that addresses the needs of the real estate industry.
+Our comprehensive solutions automate the workflow of businesses while providing the tools to market effectively to gain more profit

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedLGATelecomAnnex3CRwef22Apr2021_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CommercePromote_Desensitised_Annex_3-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria